Skip to main content

 May 1968 Oakland Tribune ad for Alpha Homes Fairway Hills saying "homes on course."
 Billed as an alternative to Pebble Beach.

-A May 1968 Oakland Tribune ad—Alpha Homes offering homes "on course" in San Ramon, an alternative to Pebble Beach, with lifestyle amenities like golf, swimming, and tennis.
+May 1968 Oakland Tribune ad—Alpha Homes offering homes "on course" in San Ramon, an alternative to Pebble Beach, with lifestyle amenities like golf, swimming, and tennis.

-Where is Fairway Hills in San Ramon?
+Where Fairway Hills is located in San Ramon

 Annotated aerial map showing the boundaries of the Fairway Hills tract in the Country Club neighborhood in San Ramon.